Kuznetsov, Holtby help Capitals defeat Avalanche

 Wilson could have made it 2-1 on breakaway with less than seven minutes left in the period, but Holtby made the save.

 Connolly increased the lead to 3-1 at 5:15 of the third.
-With an extra attacker on the ice during a delayed penalty, Bowey sent a pass across ice and Connolly one-timed it home for his fourth goal in six games.
+With an extra attacker on the ice during a delayed penalty, Bowey sent a pass across ice and Connolly one-timed it home for what proved to be the game winner and his fourth goal in six games.

+“He made a great play,” Connolly said of Bowey.
+“I was calling for it a little bit over there.
+He made a great play, froze the goalie and I just kind of had to get it in the upper half of the net and I was fortunate enough to put it where I wanted.”

 Niskanen pushed the lead to 4-1 at 16:19 off a nice feed from Kuznetsov.